-This project will reduce congestion and travel time for people driving between Seattle and Tacoma by improving I-5 and completing SR 509, which is an alternative to I-5 for this corridor.
+This project will reduce congestion and travel time for people driving between Seattle and Tacoma by completing SR 509, which is an alternative to I-5 for this corridor.

-The project will build a direct link between I-5, SR 509 and Sea-Tac International Airport south of the airport.
+The project will build a direct link between I-5, SR 509 and the south side of Sea-Tac International Airport between South 210st and SR 516.

-The project will add lanes and make improvements to I-5 in south King County.
+The project will add lanes and make improvements along I-5 in south King County.
 The improvements will include a better interchange with SR 516 and new stormwater management features.

 The project will also complete the SR 509 route and link it to I-5.
 New freeway lanes will be built to extend SR 509 three miles southeast from the point where it now ends near Sea-Tac Airport, connecting it with I-5 near S 210th St.

 The purpose of this project is to reduce travel time, congestion and accidents for people and freight on I-5 moving between Tacoma/south King County, Sea-Tac International Airport and Seattle’s industrial area and port.